ethereum/trin/book/src/developers/core_concepts/finding_peers.md

 If a peer is in a network behind a NAT (Network Address Translation) table, the process for finding a peer is more complicated.

-These diagrams are indended as a rough-guide.
+These diagrams are intended as a rough-guide.

 ## Non-NAT simple case